Ginklings/pysga/README.md

 # pysga
 A python adaptation to matlab Search Group Algorithm code

 The Search Group Algorithm (SGA) is a metaheuristic optimization method for nonlinear, nonconvex, nonsmooth, multimodal, bounded optimization problems.
 You may also find a tutorial in a pdf file, which is a step by step explanation about how to use the SGA code.
 The sections and equations cited in this file refer to the paper that presented the SGA:
 M.S.
-Goncalves, R.H.
+Gonçalves, R.H.
 Lopez, L.F.F.
 Miguel, “Search group algorithm: A new metaheuristic method for the optimization of truss structures”, Computers & Structures, 153:165-184, 2015.
 DOI: 0.1016/j.compstruc.2015.03.003
 This paper may also be download at Research Gate:

 https://www.researchgate.net/publication/274253521_Search_group_algorithm_A_new_metaheuristic_method_for_the_optimization_of_truss_structures